HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_install_new_search.md

 You can reconfigure the default amount of replicas per application.

 - If split deployment is enabled, both the `searchMiddlewareQuery` and `searchMiddlewareData` values are considered.
 In non split deployment, only the `searchMiddlewareQuery` value is considered.
-- You can enable Automated scaling by enabling `horizontalPodAutoScaler` for both `searchMiddlewareQuery` and `searchMiddlewareData` with `minReplicas` which indicates minimum number of pods when scaling is enabled and `maxReplicas` which indicates maximum number of pods when scaling is enabled.
-By default, Automated scaling is disabled for both (`searchMiddlewareQuery` and `searchMiddlewareData`) settings.
+- You can enable automated scaling by enabling `horizontalPodAutoScaler` for both `searchMiddlewareQuery` and `searchMiddlewareData`.
+Enter the minimum number of pods in the `minReplicas` field and the maximum number of pods in `maxReplicas`.
+By default, automated scaling is disabled for both `searchMiddlewareQuery` and `searchMiddlewareData` settings.

 ### Automated setup for DAM
 ```yaml